 and report thereon to the Board of Directors (the “Board”) before such documents are approved by the Board and disclosed to the public;

 (3) be satisfied that adequate procedures are in place for the review of the Corporation’s public disclosure of financial information extracted or derived from the Corporation’s financial statements, other than the disclosure provided by the financial statements, management’s discussions and analyses and earnings press releases, and shall periodically assess the adequacy of those procedures.

-The Chairman of the Committee shall review, at least annually, the expense reports of the Chief Executive Officer.
-Following this review, the Chairman shall report to the Committee.
+The Chair of the Committee shall review, at least annually, the expense reports of the Chief Executive Officer.
+Following this review, the Chair shall report to the Committee.